ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 * `@terminal` - Ask how to do something in the terminal
   * `/help` - General help about GitHub Copilot.
   * `/clear` - Clear the session.

+Chat variables include specific context in your prompt.

+* `#file` - Include specific file.
+* `#editor` - Include visible source code.
+* `#selection` - The current selection in the active editor.
+* `#terminalLastCommand` - The active terminal's last run command
+* `#terminalSelection` - The current selection in the terminal.
+* `#codebase` - Searches through the codebase and pulls out relevant information for the query.

 # Sherlock